Chicago Bears: 1986–2003: Post-Super Bowl era

-After the 1985 Championship season, the Bears remained competitive throughout the 1980s but failed to return to the Super Bowl under Ditka.
+After the 1985 championship season, the Bears remained competitive throughout the 1980s but failed to return to the Super Bowl under Ditka.
+Throughout the remainder of his tenure, Ditka led the Bears to five more postseason berths, getting as far as the NFC Championship in the 1988 season.
 Between the firing of Ditka and the hiring of Lovie Smith, the Bears had two head coaches, Dave Wannstedt and Dick Jauron.
 While both head coaches led the team to the playoffs once (Wannstedt in 1994 and Jauron in 2001), neither was able to accumulate a winning record or bring the Bears back to the Super Bowl.
 Therefore, the 1990s was largely considered to be a disappointment.

 Before the Bears hired Jauron in January 1999, Dave McGinnis (Arizona's defensive coordinator, and a former Bears assistant under Ditka and Wannstedt) backed out of taking the head coaching position.
 The Bears scheduled a press conference to announce the hiring before McGinnis agreed to contract terms.
 Soon after Jauron's hiring, Mrs. McCaskey fired her son Michael as president, replacing him with Ted Phillips and promoting Michael to chairman of the board.
-Phillips, the current Bears president, became the first man outside of the Halas-McCaskey family to run the team.
+Phillips became the first man outside of the Halas-McCaskey family to run the team.
+From 1997 to 2000, the Bears suffered four consecutive last place finishes within the division.

+In the 2001 season, Jim Miller took over as the primary starting quarterback and helped lead the Bears to a resurgent 13–3 record and division title.
+The 2001 team did not see any postseason success as they fell 33–19 to the Philadelphia Eagles in the Divisional Round.
+The 2002 season saw a setback as the team went 4–12.
+The team improved to a 7–9 record in 2003 but still missed the postseason.
+Jauron was fired after the 2003 season.